ncatlab/nlab-content/pages/1149.md

 which space $X$ I am thinking of, but I give you all the information about its probes $U \mapsto X(U)$ by test spaces, subject to these three consistency conditions.
-Such a collection of information (the sets $X(U)$) subject to these consistency conditions is called a **sheaf** on the collection $S$ of test spaces.
+Such a collection of information (the sets $X(U)$) subject to these consistency conditions is called a **[[sheaf]]** on the collection (being a [[category]]) $S$ of test spaces.

-  * here this collection of test spaces, by the way, with all the maps between them, organizes itself into what is called a [[category]].
-  The notion of sheaf makes sense on every category $S$ for which there is an agreement about how some of its elements $U$, can be covered by other elements, such as the $V_1$ and $V_2$ above.
+  * More generally, this notion of sheaf easily makes sense on every other category $S$ for which there is an agreement about how some of its elements $U$, can be covered by other elements, such as the $V_1$ and $V_2$ above.
+Such an agreement of what counts as a [[cover]] in a [[category]] is called a [[coverage]], and a [[category]] equipped with such an information is called a [[site]].

-* and it turns out that, indeed, if I am sticking to these rules of sheaves, then you can reconstruct the space $X$ that I am thinking of from just the information about how to probe it by other spaces;
+* and it turns out that, indeed, if I am sticking to these rules of sheaves, then you can reconstruct the space $X$ that I am thinking of from just the information about how to probe it by other spaces.

 ## sheaves more general than spaces ##

-* But now something nice happens: it turns out that there are collections of this probe information $U \mapsto X(U)$ which does obey the rules (satisfies the three conditions above) but for which there is nevertheless no ordinary space $X$ that it describes probes into;
+* So far this just reformulates the familar notion of space in a somewhat more indirect form: a rule for how to probe a space.
+But now something nice happens: it turns out that there are collections of this probe information $U \mapsto X(U)$ which do obey the rules
+(satisfies the three conditions above) but for which there is nevertheless _no_ _ordinary_ space $X$ that it describes probes into;

 * on the other hand, maybe this just means that our notion of "ordinary space" was a bit too restrictive: after all, we noticed that all that really matters usually are the ways we can probe a given space by other spaces; and that the information about such probes is useful if only it obeys the above three consistency rules;

-* so we regard sheaves in general then as generalized spaces: or more precisely: we regard sheaves as rules for how to probe generalized spaces, and we take these generalized spaces to be entirely specified by their possible probes.
+* so we regard sheaves in general then as generalized spaces; or more precisely: we regard sheaves as rules for how to  probe generalized spaces, and we take these generalized spaces to be entirely specified by their possible probes.

 * it turns out that every important type of operation on spaces has its analogs as an operation on sheaves: one says that  sheaves form a [[topos]]: a place where we can go to study generalized [[homotopy theory]], more general than the place of topological spaces, but where still all the crucial constructions familiar from topological spaces makes sense;

 ## higher sheaves: $\infty$-stacks ##

 * But once we are at this point, we should go even a bit further: we have been talking about _sets_ of probes $X(U)$.
 But of course for $X$ a true [[topological space]] and $U$ a [[topological space]], there is not just a set, but a [[topological space]] of maps $U \to X$.
 So we should be looking at sheaves with values in topological spaces.